The Quick Report

 Image Credit: Studio Ghibli

-Spirited Away is legendary due to its magical storyline, beautiful visuals, and charming storyline.
+Spirited Away is legendary due to its magical storyline, beautiful visuals, and charming characters.
 A young girl finds herself in a world of yokai and kami after her parents are suddenly transformed into giant pigs in an abandoned amusement park.
 Themes of consumerism, a return to a simpler era, and Japanese philosophies on waste and environmentalism make this more than a simple fairy tale.

 Redline